pqabelian/abewallet/docs/AbewalletDesign.md

     The seed will be wiped while these two derived seeds will be stored in the wallet for address generation.

-- intialize the **index number** of address to be 0.
+- initialize the **index number** of address to be 0.

 - generate the initial (first) instance address according to the following process of address generation.

-#### 3.2.2 Address generate
+### 3.2.2 Address Generate

-To generate an **instance address**, the **instance seed** is firstly generated from the two derived seed and index number.
-More specifically, the instance seed consists of  two parts, the first part is generated from (the address key, the index number) , and the second part is generated from (the value key seed, the index number).
-Then, the instance seed is used to call the package `abec/abecrypto`, and an instance address and its keys are returned.
-The keys includes **crypto address spend key**, **crypto address serial number key**, and **crypto view key**.
+To generate an **instance address**, an **instance seed** is firstly generated from the two derived seeds and the current index number.
+More specifically, the instance seed consists of two parts, where the first part is generated from (the address key, the index number) and the second part is generated from (the value key seed, the index number).
+Then, the instance seed is used to call the package `abec.abecrypto`, and an instance address and its keys are returned.
+The keys include **crypto address spend key**, **crypto address serial number key**, and **crypto view key**.
 The index number will be incremented by 1.

-- **instance address** is used as receiving address such as as mining address or a receiving address for transfer transactions.
+- **instance address** is used as the mining address in mining or receiving address in transfer transactions.
-- **crypto address spend key** is used to transfer money, the key would be require when generating the transaction.
+- **crypto address spend key** is used to transfer coins, which is used to unlock the wallet before creating transfer transactions.
-- **crypto address serial number key** is used to generate an unique identification for each transaction ouptut in abelian blockchain.
+- **crypto address serial number key** is used to generate a unique identifier for each TXO in Abelian blockchain.
 - **crypto view key** is used to view the currency information in the transaction output.

-NOTE: the address key seed and the value key seed is protected by the seed crypto key; the instance addres, the crypto address serial number key, and the crypto view key are protected by public crypto key; and the crypto address spend key is protected  by private crypto key.
+NOTE: the address key seed and the value key seed is protected by the seed crypto key;
+the crypto address spend key is protected  by private crypto key;
+the instance address, the crypto address serial number key and the crypto view key are protected by public crypto key.

-## 3.3 Configure the connected ABEC node
+## 3.3 Configure the Wallet

-Overview of connection architecture :
+The overview of the connection between wallet and ABEC node, as well as the services to users is shown as the following figure.

 ![Module Connection](images/Module Connection.svg)

-- At the node side, port 8667 as the default port is used to listen for connections and requests, at the same time,  `rpcuser`, `rpcpass`  and certificates is used to  provide identity authentication capabilities.
+- At the ABEC node side, port 8667 is used as the default port to listen for connections and requests.
+  At the same time,  `rpcuser`, `rpcpass`  and certificates are used to  provide identity authentication capabilities.

+- At the wallet side, to connect a local or remote ABEC node, `abecrpcuser`, `abecrpcpass`, `abecrpcconnect` (for IP address and port (default 8667) of ABEC node), and `abeccafile` (for certificate of ABEC node) need to be configured.
+  On the other side, to provide services to users, wallet must make a minimum configure to configure `rpcuser` and `rpcpass`, which will be used to access the services of wallet.
-- At the wallet side, port 8665 as the default port is used to listen for connections and requests, at the same time,  `username`, `password`  and certificates is used to  provide identity authentication capabilities.
-At the same time,  the wallet establishes a connection with the node by specifying `abecrpcuser` and `abecrpcpass`, IP address of abelian node, and its certificate.
+  The port 8665 is used as the default port to listen for connections and requests to wallet.

-​	NOTE:

-- If `abecrpcuser` and `abecrpcpass` are not specified, the `username` and  `password` are used instead.【TODO discard the bind, rename abecrpcuser/abecrpcpass to abecrpcuser/abecrpcpass, username/password to rpcuser/rpcpass 】
+- At the user side, the owner can access the wallet service by using `rpcuser`, `rpcpass`, `rpcserver` (for IP address and port (default 8665) of wallet), and `rpccert`.
+For example, by **abewalletctl** or **??** connection.

+**NOTE:**
-- If the wallet runs in the same machine, the `cafile` and `rpcconnect` don't need to be set.
+- If the wallet runs in the same machine with the ABEC node, the `abeccafile` and `abecrpcconnect` don't need to be configured.

-At the abewalletctl side, the command terminal establishes a connection with the wallet by specifying `rpcuser`, `rpcpass` , IP address of wallet, and its certificate.

-NOTE:

-- If the abewalletctl runs in the same machine, the `rpccert` and `rpcserver` don't need to be set.
+- If the abewalletctl runs in the same machine with the wallet, the `walletrpccert` and `walletrpcserver` don't need to be set.

 ## 3.4 Synchronize the blockchain

-By scanning the blockchain data, the wallet checks and stores the transaction outputs (also known as  **TXO**s or **coin**s).
-According to the characteristics of the blockchain, it can be divided into two basic processes, one is that a block is connected to the block chain, and the other is that the block is disconnected from the block chain.
-Both cases can be realized through the notification mechanism of the node.
+For a wallet configured to connect a ABEC node, when it is started, it will establish a connection with the configured ABEC node, synchronize the blockchain from the ABEC node to find and fetch its coins and related data, and keep synchronized with the ABEC node by receiving and handling the notifications of block-connect and block-disconnect.
+With the synchronized data, the wallet maintains the following data, including

+- the addresses of the wallet,
+- the TXO/coin set of the wallet,
+- the transactions generating or consuming the related to the wallet,
+- and the deduced and related data, such as balance, **txo-ring**, etc.

-The database of wallet is design as follow:
+The database of wallet is designed as follows:

-The wallet status includes the address and derivative status associated with the wallet, the wallet balance, the TXO set associated with the wallet and its status, the transaction related to the wallet and its status.

-- Wallet maintains a index number and derives a new address according to the indexer number
+- Wallet maintains an **index number** as a status of the wallet, and each address is generated and associated with a unique index number.
-- Wallet maintains balance information to support query
-- The wallet maintains the wallet-related TXO set, which divides the TXO into five categories and supports querying different status TXO set.
+- Wallet maintains the TXOs associated with the addresses, which are divided into the following five categories, to support query and transfer.

-  - Immature coinbase txo set
-  - immature transfer txo set
-  - mature txo set
-  - unconfirmed txo set
+  - **immature coinbase TXO set**, storing the wallet's TXOs which are generated by coinbase transaction but still unspendable.
+  NOTE: In Abelian, a TXO/coin generated by coinbase transaction in block with height `h` will become matured/spendable only when the blockchain height `H` satisfies `H - h/3 >= 200`.
+  - **immature transfer TXO set**, storing the wallet's TXOs which are generated by transfer transaction but still unspendable.
+    NOTE: In Abelian, a TXO/coin generated by transfer transaction in block with height `h` will become matured/spendable only when the blockchain height `H` satisfies `H/3 - h/3 >= 1`.
-  - confirmed txo set
+  - **mature txo set**, storing the spendable TXOs.
+  - **unconfirmed txo set**, storing the TXOs that have been spent but the corresponding transactions have not been confirmed/mined by current synchronized blockchain.
+  - **confirmed txo set**, storing the wallet's TXOs that have been spent and confirmed.
+- Wallet maintains the **UTXORing**s of the wallet, where each UTXORing consists of a set of TXOs, one or more of which belong to the wallet.
+  NOTE: In Abelian, each input of a transfer transaction is a (TXORing, serial number) pair.

-In the wallet, the processing logic for the block chain transaction output is as follows:
+In the wallet, the processing procedure is described as below:

 ![Store UTXOs](images/Store UTXOs.svg)

-- When receiving a block connection notification, do the following process:
+- When receiving a block-connect notification, fetch the block, and do the following process for each transaction:
-  - traverse all the output.
-If it belongs to you, record it and put it in two buckets (immature coinbase and immature transfer).
+  - traverse all the outputs.
+  If a TXO belongs to the wallet (depending on the TXO and the wallet's addresses and keys), then put the TXO into either immature coinbase TXO bucket or the immature transfer TXO bucket.
-    - generate block output records for quick rollback
+    - generate `block output` records **(TODO: name the database/structure explicitly)** for quick rollback
-    - Update immature balance and total balance
+    - update immature balance and total balance
+  - deal with all inputs.
+Identify the consumed TXOs and move the corresponding TXO from matured TXO bucket/unconfirmed TXO bucket into confirmed TXO bucket.
-  - deal with all input and generate block input records for quick rollback
+    - generate `block input` records for quick rollback
-  - move matured output/unconfirmed output-> confirmed output
     - update mature balance, unconfirmed balance and total balance
     - update UTXORing
+  - process maturity.
-  - process coinbase maturity, check immatured coinbase data, and update immature coinbase balances and mature balances
+    - move the new mature coinbase/transfer TXO to the mature bucket, and update the immature coinbase/transfer balance and mature balance.
-  - check whether the current height is a special height, and if so, generate a ring.
+  - check whether the current height is a special height, and if so, generate new UTXORings.
-    - update and record RingDetail and UTXORing for relevant transaction output
+    - update and record `RingDetail` and `UTXORing` for relevant transaction output
     - update immature transfer balances, mature balances
   - storing block and balance
-- When receiving a block disconnection notification, do the following process:
+- When receiving a block-disconnect notification, do the following process:
-  - check whether the current height is a special height, and if so, pull out the blockoutput of the three blocks that generate the ring.
+  - check whether the current height is a special height, and if so, pull out the `blockoutput` of the three blocks that generate the ring.
     - for the corresponding things in mature/unconfirmed/confirmed transaction output, modify their RingHash to zero, and move to immatured transfer output respectively
     - for the only modified utxo.RingHash in immatured coinbase, put it back to immature coinbase output
     - update immature/mature/unconfirm/total balance